From “Spiritus Monday Morning,” Bern’s line:

 For an ‘APP’ that scours

-the Web of Manifesting Trends
+the Web for Manifesting Trends

 To establish Those that Overlap: